Corastilan/CKKS-Analytics/README.md

 ---

-## What This Project Does

-This project simulates a two-party scenario where Alice holds sensitive data and wants Carol to run aggregate queries on it, with Carol never seeing the plaintext.
+This simulates a two-party scenario where Alice holds sensitive data and wants Carol to run aggregate queries on it, with Carol never seeing the plaintext.
 Using the CKKS (Cheon-Kim-Kim-Song) homomorphic encryption scheme, all computation happens on ciphertexts.

 The pipeline has four steps: